-A good definition of an aggressive driver is "an individual committing a combination of moving traffic offenses so as to endanger other persons or property."
+A good definition of an aggressive driver is "an individual committing a combination of moving traffic offences so as to endanger other persons or property."
 Do you fit this definition?
-A paper on the subject that I read recently states that the answer to this question is most likely "no."
+Due to our built in optimism bias, the answer to this question is most likely "no."

 Watch the vehicles around you the next time you are on a busy highway.
 Chances are, you will soon see drivers who need to go faster than everyone else.
 They end up tailgating the vehicle in front and when it doesn't move, make sudden lane changes to go around, often without signalling.
-These drivers in my experience are not just young males, but run the gamut from young to old and are both men and women.
+In my experience these drivers are not just young males, but include everyone from young to old and are both men and women.

 So, the next time you are in a hurry and find yourself cursing the slug ahead of you who is only 5 over the limit and won't get out of the way, even with you riding only a few feet off their back bumper, take a good look at yourself in the rearview mirror.
-Think of all you will gain by doing this and compare it to all that you may lose if today is the day you go just a bit too far.
-You might even find yourself among the few in the right hand lane doing the speed limit.
+Think of all you will gain by doing this and compare it to all that you (or others) may lose if your choices cause a crash.